 Chair: Prof. Alexandra Puerto

-The History major consists of ten courses, including: three survey courses (the 100 series and some of the 200 series); five additional electives; and HIST 300 (History Colloquium) and HIST 490 (Senior Seminar).
-The three survey courses should cover different geographic areas (Asia, Europe, Latin America, Middle East & Africa, and United States).
+The History major consists of ten courses (40 units), including three lower division survey courses (the 100 series and some of the 200 series) in three different geographic areas; five additional electives, three of which must be upper division courses (300 series); and HIST 300 (History Colloquium) and HIST 490 (Senior Seminar).

 Minor Available: No